 Electronic Monitoring Program

 With the introduction of Assembly Bill 109, also known as the Public Safety Realignment, local counties absorbed much of the burden of inmates sentenced to more than a year in jail.
 Those inmates that normally would have been sentenced to several years in state prison are now sentenced to serve their time in the local county jail.
 The Kern County Sheriff’s Office responded to this challenge by creating an Electronic Monitoring Program (EMP) and increased the current Sheriff’s Parole population.
-The unit supervises around 900 inmates between both programs.
 The goal of this Unit is to assist the Sheriff in releasing lower risk inmates back into the community using Electronic Monitoring and Parole as the means of supervision to reduce Kern County’s recidivism rate and help inmates become productive in our communities.

-The Kern County Sheriff’s Office Electronic Monitoring and Parole Unit consist of one Sergeant, two Senior Deputies, eighteen Deputy Sheriff’s, three Sheriff’s Support Technician, one Sheriff’s Support Specialist, and two Sheriff Aides.
-The Unit supervises inmates released from custody into Post Release Supervision Programs.
-The Electronic Monitoring Unit supervises inmates released with an ankle monitor attached to them that has GPS tracking capabilities or alcohol monitoring capabilities.
+The Kern County Sheriff’s Office Electronic Monitoring and Parole Unit supervises inmates released from custody into Post Release Supervision Programs.
+The Electronic Monitoring Unit supervises inmates released with an ankle monitor attached to them that has GPS tracking capabilities and/or alcohol monitoring capabilities.
 Deputies supervising these inmates ensure the inmates follow strict rules and regulations governing their whereabouts, work schedules and attendance to mandatory classes such as anger management, STEPS, NA, domestic violence classes, etc. Deputies assist inmates with job resources, health care enrollment, tattoo removal programs and other community programs.
 Deputies maintain compliance of inmates released into the Electronic Monitoring Program or Sheriff’s Parole via routine home visits, GPS tracking, telephone tracking, or mail correspondence.

-Under CPC 1203.016, sentenced inmates may be required to participate in a voluntary home detention program that includes electronic monitoring.
+Under California Penal Code Section 1203.016, sentenced inmates may be required to participate in a voluntary home detention program that includes electronic monitoring.
 Inmates must meet specific criteria before consideration to determine if the program will be suitable for each candidate.

 The EMP staff uses various forms of information while screening inmates for EMP.
 This information may include, but is not limited to the following: